BriellaBugs/ps3toolchain/README.md

 docker build -t ps3toolchain .
 ```

-The toolchain script will run during the docker build, if you don't want this, comment out `RUN /build/toolchain.sh` at the end of the `Dockerfile`, note that you will have to run it yourself on an interactive shell or similar if you want it to work.
+The toolchain script will run during the docker build automatically.

+If you don't want this, comment out `RUN /build/toolchain.sh` at the end of the `Dockerfile`